heavyblotto/memorativa/docs/memorativa-design.md

 1. **Dynamic Narratives**: The **generative AI** creates personalized narratives based on the percept-triplets and prototypes, incorporating insights from the active Lenses.
 2. **Interactive Visualizations**: The **generative AI** creates interactive charts, graphs, and overlays that update in real-time based on user inputs and active Lenses.
-3. **Personalized Outputs**: The **generative AI** tailors the outputs to the user’s preferences, interests, and goals, creating a more engaging and relevant experience.
+3. **Personalized Outputs**: The **generative AI** tailors the outputs to the user's preferences, interests, and goals, creating a more engaging and relevant experience.

 ## Books